alexeilebedev/openacr/README.md

 * `temp`        Temp dir
 * `txt`         .txt files

-All executables are registered in bin -- both scripts and binaries.
+Intermediate binaries are kept in dflt.debug-x86_64 or dflt.release-x86_64

 ### Binaries

-All executable files are in bin.
+All executable files are in bin (both scripts and binary executables).
 Binaries are compiled with abt -build and installed with abt -install.

-### Try these commands

-* `amc`                    generate c++: output files are placed in cpp/gen and include/gen
-* `abt % -install`         compile and install all binaries (shortcut: ai)
-* `acr target -t`          list of buildable targets, their source files and build options
-* `normalize`              consistency check (includes calls to atf_unit and more)

-Intermediate binaries are kept in dflt.debug-x86_64 or dflt.release-x86_64

 ### Editor configuration files